| | |

 Australian Customs, predominately restrict prohibited or dangerous goods coming into the country.
 The government (ACMA) may place items on the prohibited list such as Phone Jammers, and as you would expect Customs will confiscate if someone brought these items in.
 However customs do not have the resources to check if a radio has the correct type approval, and indeed whether the end user is an exempt user, and/or the conditions that it will be used in.

-Globally there appears to be an “understanding” that Amateur Radio operators, due to their qualification and knowledge, is exempt from legislation requiring Radiocommunications equipment being type approved.
+Globally there appears to be an “understanding” that Amateur Radio operators, due to their qualification and knowledge, are exempt from legislation requiring Radiocommunications equipment being type approved.

 This “understanding” is important, otherwise experimentation on hardware, modification of hardware, will render type-approved equipment approval as null and void.
 Likewise should an Amateur operator build their own equipment (which has always been a very important part of Amateur Radio), their equipment would not be type approved and therefore not able to be used.
 Amateurs are capable of building equipment from scratch that can be operated outside the Amateur bands, but due to the trust bestowed upon them, the conditions of their licence, the qualification that has taught them clearly what is allowed and what is disallowed, there is a certain amount of trust that is provided to a qualified licenced amateur operator which this “understanding” is part of.